TRAIN THE TRAINER

 Training materials are any resources created to support training, including the documentation associated with the deployment of the business product to include:

 - audio-visual aids, and

 A training plan is a document that communicates with management and stakeholders details of the proposed training program.
-An approved training plan authorizes the training manager to expend resources for the development, implementation, and execution of the planned training program.
-The document outlines critical information regarding the training program’s objectives, schedule, strategies for designing and developing curriculums, and supporting training materials, methods for implementation, campaigns for continuous improvement.
+An approved training plan authorizes the training manager to expend resources for developing, implementing and executing the planned training program.
+The document outlines critical information regarding the training program’s objectives, schedule, strategies for designing and developing curriculums and supporting training materials, implementation methods, and continuous improvement campaigns.
 The training plan helps the company train stakeholders for their specific job functions.

 The training plan outlines information about items such as: